 Nicole started working with our associated speech pathology practice Voice Medicine Australia in 2008 regularly consulting for the Melbourne Voice Analysis from 2010.
 In 2013, she relocated to the USA and gained her ASHA credentialling and license to practice in New York State where she spent two years working as a Speech Pathologist in NYC, at Montefiore Medical Center in the Bronx.
 Nicole worked with Laryngologist Dr Melin Tan servicing patients with a range of voice, upper airway and swallowing disorders.
 She also gained invaluable clinical research experience working with prominent Speech Pathologist Dr Linda Carrol, and co-authored several papers for presentation at international laryngology conferences.
 We were extremely fortunate that she returned to join us again in 2015 working as a lead speech pathologist in Voice Medicine Australia and to continue consulting for Melbourne Voice Analysis Centre.

 Nicole has a keen interest in working with singers and performers with voice problems.
 In addition, she enjoys working with transgender voice and people with neurogenic voice disorders, such as Parkinson’s Disease, vocal tremor and spasmodic dysphonia.
-Nicole is currently undertaking her PhD at Monash University within the Department of Surgery, Faculty of Medicine, Nursing and Health Sciences supervised by Dr Debbie Phyland, Professor Julian Smith and Professor Joseph Stemple.
-Her research topic is ‘The impact of voice load and voice therapy on benign vocal fold lesions’.
+In 2022, Nicole completed her PhD at Monash University within the Department of Surgery, Faculty of Medicine, Nursing and Health Sciences supervised by Dr Debbie Phyland, Professor Julian Smith and Professor Joseph Stemple.
+Her research topic was ‘The impact of voice load and voice therapy on benign vocal fold lesions’